Investigating mutual coupling in the MWA Phase II compact array: Simulating Re-Radiation

-This same analysis was repeated for the three NS polarized tile models and produced similar results for the matrices and the $S_{ii}$ measurements.
-Figures \ref{fig:14m} and \ref{fig:24m} show the layout for the two models, with labels indicating the tile names and corresponding S-parameter.
-Figure \ref{fig:3tile_sparms} shows the comparison of the $S_{ij}$ measurements for the two models.
-We can see that the 14 m baselines have a higher amplitude, which is to be expected because the tiles are closer together and the EW baseline means the NS antennas are aligned.
+This same analysis was repeated for the NS polarized three tile models and produced similar matrices and $S_{ii}$ parameters.
+The matrix plots are available in Appendix~\ref{sec:appendix_3tiles}.
+Figures \ref{fig:14m} and \ref{fig:24m} show the layout for the two models, with labels indicating the tile names and corresponding S-parameter in Figure~\ref{fig:3tile_sparams}.
+Both models produce sums with spectral structure reflecting the beam response in the direction of the baseline.
+The 14~m baselines have a higher amplitude, which is to be expected as the tiles are closer together and the EW baseline means the NS polarized antennas are aligned.
 In both models, the diagonal baselines have lower amplitudes than the horizontal and vertical baselines.
-A sharp transition occurs at 180 MHz in simulation of the 14 m baseline and only affects the S-parameters involving Tile C. The cause of the transition is unknown.
-Similar effects were observed in simulations of the EDGES antenna.
-The root cause was not identified in that case, but were noted in only the Method of Moments solver \citep[][]{Mahesh2021}.